grafana/k6-learn/Modules/I-Performance-testing-principles/04-High-level-overview-of-the-load-testing-process.md

 ## Executing load tests

 During test execution, the load testing scripts run against their intended targets, often test environments or production.
-In the test-execution phase, you might do some of the following:
+In the test execution phase, you might do some of the following:
 - Set up cloud or on-premise infrastructure
 - Set up observability tools to monitor application server and load-generator health
 - Run shakeout tests to verify that test environments work as expected